furiosa-ai/furiosa-sdk/docs/en/source/index.rst

 ****************************************************
-FuriosaAI NPU & SDK |release| Documents
+FuriosaAI Warboy & SDK |release| Documents
 ****************************************************

-This document explains FuriosaAI NPU and its SDKs.
+This document explains FuriosaAI Warboy and its SDKs.

 .. note::